code-mechanic/mcu_bridge/internal/mcu_bridge_doxygen/tips_and_tricks/stm32_flash_debug.md

 ## Flashing STM32 MCU

-There are many methods to flash STM32 MCU but here are the 5 ways to flash firmware onto STM32 using 3 different interfaces (stlink, jlink, uart bootloader)
+There are many methods to flash STM32 MCU but here the 5 ways to flash firmware onto STM32 using 3 different interfaces (stlink, jlink, uart bootloader)

 ### ST-LINK: STM32CubeProgrammer (gui)